MicrosoftDocs/customer-insights/ci-docs/journeys/developer/realtime-marketing-form-client-side-extensibility.md

 </html>
 ```

-For event registration forms you also do need to pass the readable event id; the modified syntax looks like
+You must also pass the readable event ID for the event registration forms.
+The modified syntax is as follows:
 ```JS
 d365mktforms.createForm(
   'formId',